maforn/MEMEAirlines/README.md

 MEMEAirlines, a simple Vue, Nodejs and MySQL demonstration project

 ## Project setup
-do the following to setup the project
+Do the following to setup the project
 ```
 cd MEMEAirlinesClient
 npm install